jaraco/pip-run/README.rst

 Status
 ------

-The project is currently still experimental and liable to undergo substantial revision.
-Do feel free to try it out and give your feedback at the project page.
+The project is stable.
+Please try it in your day-to-day workflow and give your feedback at the project page.

 Usage
 -----